Programs and partnerships of AOTF include:

 Initiatives of its own and in cooperation with likeminded organizations within and beyond the field of occupational therapy:

-Selected previous initiatives of the AOTF Institute include:
+Selected previous initiatives of the AOTF have included:

 - Task Force on Occupation in Societal Crises, created in 2002, linked occupational therapy perspectives to societal networks that help people manage stress and create a healthy balance through meaningful occupation.